English

 Term 2 |

-How does societies’ diversities allow for a better human experience? |
+Social Diversity Big Question: How does societies’ diversities allow for a better human experience? |

-After Christmas students move into a study of the modern play, The Curious Incident of the Dog in the Night-time.
+Next, students move into a study of the modern play, The Curious Incident of the Dog in the Night-time.
 This ensures students have read a wide range of genres across KS3 and continues with the thread of societal injustice through disabilities.
 Students build their understanding of the genre of the modern play, and this could open the opportunity for extracurricular enrichment through live productions of this.
 The curriculum then balances the exploration of the human condition with non-fiction and poetry from authors with additional needs to broaden students’ reading experiences.
-This scheme will lead students into writing more academic literature essays based on key questions from the play as well as writing their own narratives based from differing perspectives beyond their own lives. |
+This scheme will lead students into writing more academic literature essays based on key questions from the play as well as writing their own narratives based on differing perspectives beyond their own lives. |

 |